rus-cert/moregvm/README.md

     * a path (with -f/--file)
     * '-' for standard input (with -f/--file)

+Refer to the results columns listed in "gb_querytool --help" for a list of possible columns.

 Examples:
     $ gb_query_report 5e4554ea-df35-45f4-8637-d14f1634466d name,severity
     $ gb_query_report -f ./export.xml name,severity